 - (1) Revenue from management fees consist of fee revenue from managing an investment fund in our portfolio, which are calculated as a fixed percentage over the committed capital and/or the deployed capital for each one of the investment funds following the relevant limited partnership agreement, or "LPA," or private placement memorandum, or "PPM."
-Such revenue increased from prior year due to (a) management fees earned by acquired businesses and (b) an increase in capital deployed by Private Equity Fund VI. - (2) Personnel expenses consist of (1) fixed compensation costs comprised of salaries and wages, (2) variable compensation costs comprised of partners' compensation, rewards and bonuses and employee profit sharing, (3) social security contribution and payroll taxes and (4) other short- and long-term benefits.
-The increase is a result of the acquired businesses. - (3) Long-term employee benefits consist of the equity based compensation and long term employee benefits from acquired businesses.
-Includes Officers' Fund tracking shares, IPO's share based incentive plan, and legacy strategic bonus from acquired business. - (4) Carried interest allocation refers to our employees' right to up to 35% of the performance fees recognized from investments funds.
-As of December 31, 2022, we had a payable balance of US\$12.4 million (US\$2.1 million non-current), primarily related to performance fees recognized from Patria Infrastructure Fund III (2021: US\$11.6 million from PBPE Fund III (Ontario), L.P.). - (5) Deferred and contingent consideration consists of consideration expected to be paid to former shareholders of Moneda in exchange for future services as employees, which are payable in two installments due December 2, 2023 and December 2, 2024.
-We expect to account for this consideration as a compensation expense as the employees render services.
-For the year ended December 31, 2022, US\$24.4 million was recognized as an expense in our income statement and our acquisition of Moneda included a total expected consideration of US\$58.7 million. - (6) Amortization of intangible assets from acquisition refers to the amortization of intangibles (brands and non-contractual customer relationships) associated with businesses acquired by Patria. - (7) SPAC expenses and transaction costs consist of expenses related to Patria Latin American Opportunity Acquisition Corp., a special purpose acquisition company (SPAC), which are excluded from our FRE.
+Such revenue increased from prior year due to (a) management fees earned by acquired businesses and (b) management fee revenue commencing in 2023 from newly launched investment fund Private Equity Fund VII. - (2) Personnel expenses consist of (1) fixed compensation costs comprised of salaries and wages, (2) variable compensation costs comprised of partners' compensation, rewards and bonuses and employee profit sharing, (3) social security contribution and payroll taxes and (4) other short- and long-term benefits.
+The increase is a result of the acquired businesses. - (3) Long-term employee benefits consist of the equity-based compensation and long term employee benefits from acquired businesses.
+Includes Officers' Fund tracking shares, IPO's share-based incentive plan, and legacy strategic bonus from acquired business. - (4) Carried interest allocation refers to our employees' right to up to 35% of the performance fees recognized from investments funds.
+As of December 31, 2023, we had a payable balance of US\$31.9 million (US\$22.6 million non-current), primarily related to performance fees recognized from Patria Infrastructure Fund III. - (5) Deferred and contingent consideration consists of consideration expected to be paid to former shareholders of Moneda in exchange for future services as employees, which were payable in two installments due December 2, 2023 and December 2, 2024.
+We account for this consideration as a compensation expense as the employees render services.
+For the year ended December 31, 2023, US\$23.0 million was recognized as an expense in 2023. our income statement and our acquisition of Moneda included a total expected consideration of US\$57.5 million - (6) Amortization of intangible assets, such as software. - (7) SPAC expenses and transaction costs consist of expenses related to Patria Latin American Opportunity Acquisition Corp., a special purpose acquisition company (SPAC), which are excluded from our FRE.